addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 * Better understand and represent the models of the problems being solved
-* Explain supported tests cases in a language that non-developers can read
+* Explain supported test cases in a language that non-developers can read
 * Focus on minimizing translation of the technical code being written and the domain language spoken by the business

 What this means is that developers should be able to show Jasmine unit tests to a project stakeholder and (at a high level, thanks to a common vocabulary being used) they'll ideally be able to understand what the code supports.